schuchard/prettier-schematic/README.md

 ### Publishing 🎉

 Publishes are managed in CircleCI on merges into master.
 See the commit message [docs](https://github.com/semantic-release/semantic-release#commit-message-format) on how to trigger a new NPM publish and version.

+## Documentation

+Unsure how to do something with schematics?
+Check the Angular [schematics](https://github.com/angular/angular-cli/tree/master/packages/schematics/angular) for inspiration.